Kgothatso Montjane: Career

 Montjane is a successful wheelchair tennis player who is placed in the top 10 of the ITF ranking.
-Her highest rank was 5 in the world in 2005.
-She was named South Africa's disabled sportswoman of the year three times, in 2005, 2011 and 2015.
+Her highest rank was No. 4 on 31 December 2021.
+She was named South Africa's disabled sportswoman of the year three times, in 2005, 2011, and 2015.
 Montjane holds 29 singles titles and won tournaments such as the wheelchair Belgian Open and Swiss Open.
 She is also successful in doubles, where she won, among others, the Belgian Open in 2015 together with Jordanne Whiley.
 In 2013 and 2014, she participated in 3 of the 4 Grand Slam tournaments, Australian Open, Roland Garros and US Open, where she was able to reach the quarter and semifinals in the singles and the semifinals in all of the doubles tournaments.

 She was a member of the South African team at the 2008, 2012 and 2016 Summer Paralympics, but was not able to secure a medal.
 Besides being a Paralympian, she was a 2009 and 2011 World Team Cup participant for South Africa.

 In 2018, she managed to qualify for the prestigious Wimbledon tournament, the first black South African woman to do so.
 In the same year, she also competed at the US Open and became therefore the first African wheelchair tennis player to qualify for all four Grand Slam tournaments in the same year.

 In 2021, she reached her first Grand Slam finals in the single and doubles at Wimbledon.

 In 2023, she won the French Open and US Open wheelchair doubles with partner Yui Kamiji.